marschongyuzhang/marschongyuzhang.github.io/_pages/about.md

   - /about.html
 ---

-I'm a master student (Top 5% within germany scholarship program) of Robotics from [Technical University Munich](https://www.tum.de/), located in Garching of Munich, Germany.
+I'm a master student (1.3/1.0 within germany scholarship program) of Robotics from [Technical University Munich](https://www.tum.de/), located in Garching of Munich, Germany.
 I graduated in Mechanical Engineering (1.4/1.0), best 2%) from the University Paderborn in Germany, located in North Rhine-Westphalia.
 My research interest includes computer vision, machine learning, and human-machine-interaction.

 In my undergraduate studies, I was more inclined towards computational optimization in mechanics and mathematics, so I completed an undergraduate thesis on process optimization at the Institute of Lightweight([LiA](https://mb.uni-paderborn.de/leichtbau)), with Prof. Dr. Thomas Tröster.
 I was very fortunate to be advised by [Prof. Dr.-Ing.
 Sami Haddadin](https://www.professoren.tum.de/en/haddadin-sami) of MIRMI from [Technical University Munich](https://www.tum.de/).
 I was advised by [M.Sc.
 M.Sc.
 Tingli Hu](https://www.mirmi.tum.de/mirmi/team/hu-tingli/) from [Technical University Munich](https://www.tum.de/).
 I completed a paper in which I completed some content related to human-computer interaction, vision tasks with deep learning, AR/VR Embedded system development, if you want to know more please see [here](https://arxiv.org/abs/2310.13698).